syssi/esphome-jbd-bms/README.md

 Connector 4 Pin, JST PA 2.0mm pitch

-## Beginners Installation for ESP32 using Bluetooth low energy
+## Beginners Installation for ESP32 using Bluetooth Low Energy

-This Step by step installation shows an example implementation using an ESP32 with Homeassistant.
+This step by step installation shows an example implementation using an ESP32 with Home Assistant.

-1) Install ESPHome Assistant add-on, which you can find in the add-on store in the Supervisor panel.
+1) Install ESPHome Dashboard as a Home Assistant add-on, which you can find in the add-on store in the Supervisor panel.
-2) I found the easiest way to firstly install ESPHome to my ESP32 by using https://web.esphome.io/ This installation method also allows entering credentials for your Homeassistant instance as well as your wireless setup.
+2) I found the easiest way to firstly install ESPHome to my ESP32 by using https://web.esphome.io This installation method also allows entering credentials for your Home Assistant instance as well as your Wi-Fi.
-4) Add your ESP home device in homeassistant by adding new device.
+4) Add your ESPHome device in Home Assistant by adding new device.
 5) Once it is shown here, you can edit the configuration.
-6) Copy this configuration to your esphome: https://github.com/syssi/esphome-jbd-bms/blob/main/esp32-ble-example.yaml
+6) Copy this configuration to your ESPHome device: https://github.com/syssi/esphome-jbd-bms/blob/main/esp32-ble-example.yaml
 7) Edit the necessary settings within the configuration.
-Most important: Update the mac-adress of your battery within the substitutions.
-This mac address can be found within the XiaoXiangElectric App.
+Most important: Update the MAC address of your BMS within the substitutions.
+This MAC address can be found within the XiaoXiangElectric App.
 It has only hex numbers (and letters) and is in the format [xx:xx:xx:xx:xx:xx].
-Also adjust the name if necessary to match that of your esphome instance.
+Also adjust the name if necessary to match that of your ESPHome node.
 Wi-Fi Settings can be adjusted via Secrets file.
 8) Add your Encryption Key AND / OR add credentials for your MQTT server.
 9) Now install this configuration on your board.
 There are different options for the installation which are well described.
 This will take a while.
-10) Once your board is installed and rebooted, place the device next to your battery (Bluetooth range), so It can pair with it.
+10) Once your board is installed and rebooted, place the device next to your BMS (Bluetooth range), so It can pair with it.

-11) Now you can check if everything went fine by hitting the LOG Button for your ESPHome instance and hopefully see lines scrolling containing detailed information about your battery.
+11) Now you can check if everything went fine by hitting the LOG Button for your ESPHome node and hopefully see lines scrolling containing detailed information about your battery.

-## Add battery into your energy dashboard
+## Add battery into your Energy Dashboard

 Adding the battery into your energy dashboard won't work out of stock, it needs a little trick to do the magic.

 1) Go to settings > Devices / Services > Helpers